DeviantCord/DeviantCord/docs/source/addinglisteners.rst

 Setting Up Listeners
 ************************************

-There are two commands in DeviantCord that adds listeners that check gallery folders for new deviations.
+There are three commands in DeviantCord that adds listeners that check gallery folders for new deviations.
 However this page aims to clear misconceptions with configuring listeners.
 The addartist command is the first command that should be ran for a new artist,